A credit card with a cool metal design or standout neon hue can be a great conversation starter or even status symbol

-As a Gold cardmember, you’ll earn rewards on restaurant, U.S. supermarkets and on flights booked directly with airlines or on amextravel.com.—plus credits for select dining merchants.
+As a Gold cardmember, you’ll earn rewards on restaurant worldwide, U.S. supermarkets and on flights booked directly with airlines or on amextravel.com.—plus credits for select dining merchants.
 What’s more, the card’s 60,000 Membership Rewards points (after spending $4,000 within the first six months) is a significant welcome bonus.

-You will pay a price for the Gold, as its annual fee equals $250.
+You will pay a price for the Gold card, as its annual fee equals $250.
 But heavy restaurant spenders or home chefs—especially those who like to dish out while on vacation—can easily make up the cost.

 Why it’s the best-looking card for foodies

 While the Gold Card is beautiful to look at, it shines most in its rewards and benefits offerings.

-As a cardmember, you’ll earn 4X Membership Rewards points on restaurants worldwide (including select food delivery services like Uber Eats), 4X points at U.S. supermarkets (up to $25,000 per year, then 1X) and 3X points on flights booked directly with airlines or through amextravel.com, plus 1X points on everything else—all with no foreign transaction fees.
+As a cardmember, you’ll earn 4X Membership Rewards points on restaurants worldwide (including select food delivery services like Uber Eats), 4X points at U.S. supermarkets (up to $25,000 in purchase per year, then 1X) and 3X points on flights booked directly with airlines or through amextravel.com, plus 1X points on everything else—all with no foreign transaction fees.

-Also, each year the Gold Card offers up to $120 in credit (up to $10 each month) towards purchases with Boxed, Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steakhouse or participating Shake Shack locations (enrollment required).
-Plus, Amex Gold cardmembers can also receive up to $120 in Uber Cash ($10 per month) each year toward Uber Rides and Uber Eats orders by linking the Gold Card to their Uber account.
+Also, each year the Gold Card offers up to $120 in credit (up to $10 each month) toward purchases with Boxed, Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steakhouse or participating Shake Shack locations (enrollment required).
+Plus, Amex Gold cardmembers can also receive up to $120 in Uber Cash ($10 per month) each year toward U.S. Uber Rides and Uber Eats orders by linking the Gold Card to their Uber account.
 This is a handy perk considering the Gold Card also offers up to 12 months of complimentary Uber Eats Pass membership (see terms; enroll by Dec.
 31, 2021).